 Typically, a lamb shoulder is cooked until it's fall off the bone tender, and it's served on a bed of yellow rice, jewelled with fried raisins and almonds.
 It's served with a side of salad, yogurt, or a tomato based stew like Fasolia or Okra.

 The unique thing about Iraqi quzi is the fact that the seasoning is very subtle using whole spices while boiling the lamb.
 We don't add a lot of seasoning because we want to truly savour the meat flavour.
 Also - the secret step is cooking the rice in the lamb broth which makes it extra special and full of umami!
 That's why the lamb is boiled first rather than roasted straight away.
+If you love lamb by the way, you have to try my Lamb Kabsa which is a much more seasoned lamb dish!

 Ingredients you will need